-In a change to previous practice, we will no longer be sending home lists of spelling words to learn for a test.
+We do not send home lists of spelling words to learn for a test.
 Instead, children will receive daily spelling sessions, during which they will be encouraged to review, learn, practise and apply the spelling pattern for the week.
 They will continue to be assessed regularly, but this will take a different format to a spelling test.

-The children have undertaken some writing tasks based on The Thieves of Ostia.
+The children have undertaken some writing tasks based on Wind in the Willows.
 Some gaps in knowledge of grammar and punctuation have become clear and these are being addressed in lessons.
 Our expectations are that your child will make their expected progress in writing by the end of the year.
+Please support your child at home by helping them to learn their spellings each week.